rmjarvis/TreeCorr/README.rst

    .. note::

-        Two additional modules are not required for basic TreeCorr operations, but are potentially useful.
+        Three additional modules are not required for basic TreeCorr operations, but are potentially useful.

         a) fitsio is required for reading FITS catalogs or writing to FITS output files.

         b) pandas will signficantly speed up reading from ASCII catalogs.

-        c) h5py is required for reading HDF5 catalogs
+        c) h5py is required for reading HDF5 catalogs.

         These are all pip installable::